 Home Disaster Readiness

-and convenient steps you can take to protect those who wont prepare for
+and convenient steps you can take to protect a household with people

 One person can make a difference.

 earthquakes, wind, and storms can interrupt utilities, phones, stores,